-AACSB: Communication Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy Gradable: automatic Learning Objective: 02-03 Explain the functions of financial markets and institutions.
+AACSB: Communication Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy Learning Objective: 02-03 Explain the functions of financial markets and institutions.
 Topic: Money and capital markets

-48. You can buy silver in the:
+- 48. You can buy silver in the:

 - A. capital markets.

 - B. foreign exchange markets.

 - C. commodities markets.

 - D. option markets.

-AACSB: Communication Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy Gradable: automatic Learning Objective: 02-03 Explain the functions of financial markets and institutions.
+AACSB: Communication Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy Learning Objective: 02-03 Explain the functions of financial markets and institutions.
 Topic: Money and capital markets

-49. Commodity and derivative markets:
+- 49. Commodity and derivative markets:

-- A. are additional sources of financing for corporate projects. - B. enable the financial manager to adjust a firm's exposure to various business risks. - C. are always over-the-counter markets. - D. deal only in foreign currencies.
+- A. are additional sources of financing for corporate projects.

+- B. enable the financial manager to adjust a firm's exposure to various business risks.

+- C. are always over-the-counter markets.

+- D. deal only in foreign currencies.

-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 3 Hard Gradable: automatic Learning Objective: 02-03 Explain the functions of financial markets and institutions.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 3 Haro Learning Objective: 02-03 Explain the functions of financial markets and institutions.
 Topic: Derivatives and other securities

-50. Foreign currencies are traded:
+- 50. Foreign currencies are traded:

 - A. only by banks in New York and London.

 - B. over the counter.

 - C. on both the NYSE and NASDAQ.

 - D. on the Intercontinental Exchange.

-AACSB: Communication Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 2 Medium Gradable: automatic Learning Objective: 02-03 Explain the functions of financial markets and institutions.
+AACSB: Communication Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 2 Medium Learning Objective: 02-03 Explain the functions of financial markets and institutions.
 Topic: Foreign exchange markets

-51. Which one of the following statements is not characteristic of mutual funds?

-- A. They are always considered to be financial institutions. - B. They raise money by selling shares to investors. - C. They pool the savings of many investors. - D. They offer professional management and portfolio diversification.
+- 51. Which one of the following statements is not characteristic of mutual funds? - A. They are always considered to be financial institutions. - B. They raise money by selling shares to investors. - C. They pool the savings of many investors. - D. They offer professional management and portfolio diversification.

-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 2 Medium Gradable: automatic Learning Objective: 02-02 Understand the basic structure of banks, insurance companies, mutual funds, and pension funds.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-02 Understand the basic structure of banks; insurance companies; mutual funds; and pension funds.
 Topic: Types of financial institutions